-Dental implant vs. root canal, which makes the best choice? -
+Dental implant vs. root canal, which makes the better choice? -

-Using dental implants as a way to replace missing teeth has gained widespread acceptance over the last decade.
+Using dental implants as a way to replace missing teeth has gained widespread acceptance over the last two decades.
 And dental patients who are aware of the success of this technique may wonder:

 - "If my tooth is so damaged that it needs root canal treatment, why not just have it extracted and get a dental implant placed instead?"

 We agree, this is a very logical question to have.

 What needs to be considered when making this decision?